Last updated

 Medical Anesthesiologist

 What the job is like: Anesthesiologists are the quiet heroes in the operating room.
-They’re the specialists who put patients to sleep safely before surgery, monitor their vital signs throughout, and help manage pain afterwards.
-Many also run pain clinics or work in intensive‑care units.
+They administer anesthetics before, during and after surgery and monitor patients’ vital signs to keep them stable.
+Many also manage chronic‑pain clinics or work in intensive‑care units to help patients recover comfortably.

 Cardiologist

-Pay and outlook: Because cardiologists fall under the same occupational group as other specialist physicians, their income range mirrors that of anesthesiologists.
-Median salaries are around $299,472, with upper‑end incomes exceeding $600,000.
-Job prospects are good to very good across the country, and demand is likely to increase as the population ages.
+Pay and outlook: Cardiologists fall under the same occupational group as other specialist physicians.
+National wages range from about $126,465 to $607,184, with a median near $311,297.
+Job prospects are good to very good across Canada and demand will rise as the population ages.

-What the job is like: General surgeons operate on everything from appendixes to hernias.
-They provide pre‑surgery consultations, perform operations and oversee post‑operative care.
-This work can be physically demanding and often involves long or irregular hours.
+What the job is like: General surgeons treat diseases, injuries and deformities through invasive or minimally invasive operations.
+They provide pre‑surgical consultations, perform surgeries and oversee post‑operative care.
+The work is physically demanding and often involves long or irregular hours.

 Psychiatrist

-What the job is like: Psychiatrists help people manage mental health conditions such as depression, anxiety and bipolar disorder.
-They diagnose, prescribe medication, offer therapy and often work closely with other healthcare professionals to coordinate care.
+What the job is like: Psychiatrists help patients manage mental‑health conditions such as depression, anxiety and bipolar disorder.
+They diagnose disorders, prescribe medication, provide psychotherapy and work closely with other health professionals in hospitals and clinics.

-How to get there: Training varies by specialty but always includes a medical degree, residency and often a fellowship.
-Provincial licensure and certification by the Royal College are standard.
+How to get there: Training varies by specialty but always includes a medical degree, residency (typically four to five years) and sometimes a fellowship.
+All specialists must pass Royal College exams and obtain provincial licensure.

 Petroleum Engineer

-What the job is like: Petroleum engineers design and manage systems for extracting oil and gas from the earth.
-They evaluate reservoirs, develop drilling programs and work closely with geologists and field crews.
-Much of their time is spent in offices, but site visits are common.
+What the job is like: Petroleum engineers plan and manage the extraction of oil and natural gas.
+They conduct feasibility studies, design drilling and production processes, and work with geologists and field crews to optimize output.
+Much of the work is office‑based, though site visits to wells and production facilities are common.

 Software Engineering Manager

 What the job is like: Software engineering managers lead teams of developers, set technical direction, oversee budgets and ensure projects meet quality standards.
-They’re responsible for keeping projects on track and mentoring junior engineers.
+They coordinate with product managers and stakeholders to deliver software on schedule and mentor junior engineers.

 Corporate Lawyer